Azure-Samples/azureai-samples/scenarios/Assistants/bfsi-bot-in-a-box/README.md

 ## Usage

-1. Create AI Search index for user query categorization by executing func_get_intent_init.py
+1. Create AI Search index for user query categorization by executing get_intent_init.py
 2. Start the backend server using command flask run --host 0.0.0.0 --port 5007
 3. Launch the frontend application by opening `assistant.html` file in your browser.
 4. Sample conversation:
-Can you tell me about performance of contoso financials in 2023?
+Tell me about performance of contoso financials in 2023.
 Or
-I purchased a Washing Machine on Premier Credit Card.
+I purchased a Washing Machine on EMI Card.
 My EMI is 1000 Rs for 12 months.
 I missed my last EMI.
 How much do i pay now?